Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 Wood Bead Reins

-Do you remember when I mentioned changing out the ribbon from double-stick tape to hot glue?
-I had to remove the bridle in order to affix the reins.
+Do you remember when I mentioned changing the ribbon from double-stick tape to hot glue?
+I had to remove the bridle to affix the reins.
 In this image, you can see I have the twine knotted.
 In the end, the knot was removed, and the ends were hot glued in place.

 Something Isn’t Quite Right